Writing ALKiln tests

 - Copy all the text on that page.

-- Go to the story table generator.
+- Go to the Story Table converter.

 - Paste the JSON into the text area there, as instructed.